andr1976/HydDown/docs/MANUAL.md

 The EOS is set up with temperature and density as the two independent properties, but often other inputs are known, most often temperature and pressure because they can be directly measured.
 As a result, if the density is desired for a known temperature and pressure, it can be obtained iteratively.

 ### First law for flow process {#sec:firstlaw}
-The control volume sketched in [@Fig:firstlaw], seprated from the surrounding by a control surface, is used as a basis for the analysis of an open thermodynamic system with flowing streams (fs) in and out, according to [@sva]
+The control volume sketched in [@Fig:firstlaw], separated from the surrounding by a control surface, is used as a basis for the analysis of an open thermodynamic system with flowing streams (fs) in and out, according to [@sva]

 A general mass balance or continuity equation can be written: